-Sophie Rapagna commenced her PhD within the Medical Device Research Institute in 2017 under the supervision of Dr Egon Perilli.
+Sophie Rapagna commenced her PhD within the Medical Device Research Institute in 2017 under the supervision of A/Prof Egon Perilli and Prof Karen Reynolds.
 Her research explores lower limb bone microarchitecture and biomechanics, specifically, exploring the quantification of tibial cartilage morphology and subchondral bone micro-architecture in knee osteoarthritis using micro-computed tomography.

 BEng (Biomedical) with First Class Honours, Flinders University, 2016